shiiiiikiiiii/Doc-Ocr-Categorizer/README.md

 ## Overview

-The goal of this project is to build an intelligent system that can automatically classify scanned documents using OCR and NLP techniques.
+The goal of this project is to build an intelligent system that can automatically classify scanned documents using `recommendation algorithm`, `OCR` and `NLP` techniques.

-The system is designed for university students to efficiently organize and manage documents like transcripts, party application forms, student records etc.
+The system is designed for universities to efficiently manage documents of different types like transcripts, party application forms, student records etc.

-It aims to automate the traditionally manual process of categorizing documents which is time-consuming and requires constant human supervision.